sass/sass/doc-src/HAML_CHANGELOG.md

 The Haml executable now has a `--double-quote-attributes` option (short form: `-q`) that causes attributes to use a double-quote mark rather than single-quote.

+### `haml-spec` Integration

+We've added the cross-implementation tests from the [haml-spec](http://github.com/norman/haml-spec) project to the standard Haml test suite, to be sure we remain compatible with the base functionality of the many and varied [Haml implementations](http://en.wikipedia.org/wiki/Haml#Implementations).

 ## 2.2.5

 * Got rid of trailing whitespace produced when opening a conditional comment